 Enucleation is the surgical removal of an eye.
 There is no safe way to surgically remove retinoblastoma without removing the entire eye.

-Surgery is the best treatment when cancer threatens the child’s life, when there is no hope of saving useful vision, when only one eye is affected, or when there are no other options.
+Surgery is the best treatment when cancer threatens the child’s life, when there is no hope of saving useful vision, when only one eye is affected and it has advanced disease, or when there are no other options.

-When an eye is removed, an implant is recommended to replace lost volume.
+When an eye is removed, an implant is recommended to replace the lost volume in the eye socket.
 This is usually placed during the surgery.

 Either during surgery or once the eye socket has healed, the child can receive an artificial eye, a concave shell painted to match a real eye.
-This sits over the implant, held in place by the eyelids, and can be removed and replaced by the wearer or a parent.
-The eye does not restore sight.
+The eye sits over the implant, held in place by the eyelids, and can be removed and replaced by the wearer or a caregiver.
+The eye does not allow the wearer to see.